oddbird/sliiides/content/css-next/aea.md

     feel free to jump in and make suggestions on the github issue.

-- pen: Basic Container Units
+- pen: cq-units-basic
-  id: MWopXRW
   script: |
     - respond to nearest relevant container (which might be root)
     - don't need to be inside `@container`

-- pen: Container Units
+- pen: cq-units-nike
-  id: jOwmOZE
-  user: scottkellum
   script: |
     [demo]
     … Ok, back to past-past Miriam in three, two …